 Joel Fry (Martin Lowery), Ellora Torchia (Alma), Reece Shearsmith (Zach), Hayley Squires (Dr Olivia Wendle), John Hollingsworth (James), Mark Monero (Frank)

 Director Ben Wheatley gained a cult name in the 2010s.
 He first appeared with the crime film Down Terrace (2008) and it was his next film Kill List (2011) that gained substantial word of mouth for its WTF twists.
 Wheatley held continued interest with the U is for Unearthed episode of The ABCs of Death (2012), the black comedy Sightseers (2012), the strange hallucinatory A Field in England (2013) and the J.G.
 Ballard adaptation High Rise (2015).
 On the other hand, the latter half of the decade was a more mixed one for Wheatley with both Free Fire (2016) and his remake of Rebecca (2020) meeting with critically mixed reception.
+Subsequent to , Wheatley went on to make the big-budget killer shark film Meg 2: The Trench (2023).
 Wheatley has also produced Aaaaaaaah!
 (2015), The Ghoul (2016), The Greasy Strangler (2016) and In Fabric (2018).

-In the Earth was a film that Wheatley had planned for some time before but took the opportunity to shoot the film over the course of fifteen days during the midst of the Corona Virus pandemic lockdown of 2020.
-It is being promoted as a film about the pandemic but this is not the case.
+In the Earth was a film that Wheatley had planned for some time before.
+He took the opportunity to shoot the film over the course of fifteen days during the midst of the Corona Virus pandemic lockdown of 2020.
+It was promoted as a film about the pandemic but this is not the case.
 There is brief mention of the pandemic during the opening scenes at the lodge as well as a couple of scenes where we see Joel Fry being sprayed down with disinfectant but thereafter any mention is forgotten about.

 Ben Wheatley’s films have frequently delved into Folk Horror.
 This is the term coined to refer to horror films that concern themselves with pagan rituals, mysterious pre-Christian gods of nature and frequently religions involving human sacrifice to ensure the harvest.
 The genre took off in the late 1960s and was popularised by the cult hit of The Wicker Man (1973).
 What made Kill List was a WTF twist where the main characters suddenly find themselves in the midst of pagan ceremonies and we realise such rituals are all around them, while A Field in England had one foot in being a historical film of the Cromwellian era and the other in being a Drug Hallucination/Folk Horror film.